Semester 1 Credit Value: | 20 |

 Introduction to Language Structure

-The core of the module consists of the foundations for the study of language, sentence structure and language sounds & systems.
-The sentence structure component in the module includes English sentence structure, involving syntactic structure, constituency, function, categories, modification, and complementation.
+The core of the module consists of the foundations for the study of language, word structure and language sounds & systems.
+The word structure component in the module includes the word structure of English and other languages, word classes, and word formation processes.
 The language sounds component examines the representation of speech sounds and articulatory classification, along with the description of consonants and vowels and the structure of the syllable.
 The fundamental distinction between phonetics and phonology and the distribution of speech sounds will also be introduced.

-Throughout the module these structural aspects will be related to wider questions such as: What’s wrong with the English spelling system?
+Throughout the module these structural aspects will be related to wider questions such as: What do we know as speakers of a language?
+What’s wrong with the English spelling system?
 What causes a foreign accent?
-What do we know as speakers of a language?
-Which aspects of English morphosyntax are subject to sociolinguistic variation?
+Which aspects of English phonology and morphology are subject to sociolinguistic variation?

 This module will lay the foundations for more advanced modules considering sociolinguistic aspects of language and the acquisition of language.

-To arrive at an understanding of (a) the structure of sounds and the linguistics of speech sound systems, and (b) the hierarchical structure of English sentences and its relation to syntactic function and category.
+To arrive at an understanding of the structure of sounds and the linguistics of speech sound systems, and the structure and formation of English words.

 The ability to organise and analyse linguistic data and apply general concepts to particular examples.